HomeofNever/Advanced-Design-Using-Java/ConwayGameOfLifeWithGUI/manuals/manual.md

 #### Set as Begin

 However, if you still want to edit the map, you may use the button `Set as Begin` on the toolbar located on the left side of the map.
-This function will set current map as a new round of simulation so that you can edit the map and run the simulation from that point.
+This function will set the current map as a new round of simulation so that you can edit the map and run the simulation from that point.

 **Notice: this action will clear all survival times, previous maps, etc. and only keeps the cell statuses.**